Lennox Head, New South Wales: Tourism

 The headland, also known as Lennox Point, is used by surfers, who come for the noted righthand break.
 Hang-gliders too visit the headland to launch off its 65m cliff.
 The point is also used for watching dolphins surfing and the annual whale migration.

-The Pat Morton lookout (at the headland) has views of the village and of Seven Mile Beach extending north towards Broken Head.
+The Pat Morton lookout on the headland, which named for Pat Morton, has views of the village and of Seven Mile Beach extending north towards Broken Head.

 The town is known for its pub, caravan park, as well as Lake Ainsworth, a freshwater lake that has distinctive tannin-stained waters from the surrounding tea trees and is in contrasts with the white sands of Seven Mile Beach.
 Over the warmer summer months the lake is subject to blue green algal bloom.

-Also located in the village is a Bora ring of some significance to the local Bundjalung Tribe.

 Lennox Head markets are held on the second and fifth Sunday of the month, at the community centre.

-The town also has a small primary school (Lennox Head Public School).
+There is one primary school, Lennox Head Public School.

+Lennox Head Aboriginal Area

+Lennox Head is home to the Lennox Head Aboriginal Area which is a small reserve, approximately 0.3 hectares in size, which was gazetted in 1972.
+It was created to protect The Ceremonial Ring which is of great significance to the local Bundjalung Tribe and it is also listed on the (now closed) Register of the National Estate.